Wajeha al-Huwaider

-Wajeha al-Huwaider (وجيهة الحويدر) (born 1962 or 1963) is a Saudi activist and writer, who played key roles in the anti male-guardianship and women to drive campaigns during the early twenty-first century.
-She is a co-founder of The Association for the Protection and Defense of Women's Rights in Saudi Arabia.
+Wajeha al-Huwaider (وجيهة الحويدر) (born 1962 or 1963) is a Saudi activist and writer, who played a key role in the anti male-guardianship and women to drive campaigns during the early twenty-first century.
+She is a co-founder of the Association for the Protection and Defense of Women's Rights in Saudi Arabia.
 As a result of her work, al-Huwaider has been the recipient of both significant legal prosecution in Saudi Arabia and international praise.

 Childhood and education

 Al-Huwaider was raised in al-Ahsa in Eastern Saudi Arabia.
 She obtained a master of arts degree in Reading Management from George Washington University.

 Writing and activism

-Al-Huwaider spent several years writing for her local press, including the Arabic Language daily Al-Watan and the English-language daily Arab News.
+Al-Huwaider spent several years writing for the local press, including the Arabic Language daily Al-Watan and the English-language daily Arab News.
 Over the course of her tenure, she covered progressive policy topics like strengthening women's rights and improving the treatment of Saudi Arabia's Shia Muslim minority.

 Following her written declaration that Saudi citizens were increasingly turning to the US for policy solutions because of a growing disillusion with the Saudi state, the government banned her from domestic publishing in 2003.
 Following this, Al-Huwaider began to work for a number of pro free-speech Pan-Arab media sites where she became internationally renowned for writing about women's rights.

 Together with activist Fawzia al-Oyouni, Wajeha Al-Huwaider created the website "Saudi Women Voice" in 2007 to provide information and statistics regarding the plight of women in Saudi Arabia and active campaigns to combat their oppression.
 However, the domain was shut down in 2015.

 On 6 August 2006, al-Huwaider was arrested after she publicly protested by holding a sign stating "Give women their rights".
 She was detained again on 20 September 2006 for six hours.
-Before she was released, al-Huwaider was forced to sign a statement agreeing to cease all human rights activism and was banned from travelling outside Saudi Arabia.
+Before she was released, al-Huwaider was forced to sign a statement agreeing to cease all human rights activism and banned from travelling outside Saudi Arabia.
 The travel ban was lifted on 28 September.